LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Confusion matrix

 \section{Confusion matrix}

 We present all confusion matrices here.
 The different grayscale of the confusion matrix shows the number and fraction of each class.
 The bottom brightest blocks are the recall (fractions with larger font size) of each corresponding label, and the smaller percentage is ($1-recall$).
 The right brightest blocks are each class's precision (larger font size), and the smaller ones are ($1-precision$).
 The bottom right block shows the total accuracy (larger font size) and the error rate (the smaller one).
-The complete figure set (24 images) is available in the online journal.